drsteamroller/logscrub/README.md

 ## Options
 ```
 -h: Display this output
 -g: Use this option if you are inputting a group of logs.
-DIFFERENT USAGE: py logscrub.py -g log1.log,log2.log3.log... <---- Must be comma separated, with no spaces
+DIFFERENT USAGE: py logscrub.py -g log1.log,log2.log3.log... <options> <---- Must be comma separated, with no spaces
+-d: Same as -g, but specifying a whole directory.
+Usage: py logscrub.py -d [path] <options>
 -sPIP: Scrub private IPs.
 Assumes /16 subnet
 -pi: preserve all ip addresses (overrides -sPIP)
 -pv: preserve vdom names